 By doing the phosphoryl reaction removes two phosphate groups from the nucleotide and creates phosphodiester bonds as well as the hydrogen bond.

 See the image

-As we know that some special type of enzyme requires a metal ion to catalyse the reaction, the DNA polymerase uses two metal ions for doing DNA synthesis.
+As we know that some special type of enzyme requires a metal ion to catalyze the reaction, the DNA polymerase uses two metal ions for doing DNA synthesis.

 Some of the other proteins also play an important role in maintaining the activity of the DNA polymerase, named sliding clamp and sliding clamp loaders.

-The sliding clamp is a ring-shaped structure helps DNA polymerase to settle on a single-strand.
+The sliding clamp is a ring-shaped structure that helps DNA polymerase to settle on a single strand.
 And thus prevents the dissociation of DNA polymerase.